IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Rusty Gear: Rusted Bulwark, Rusty Rifle, Rustwork Blade

+-The first upgrade item: Upgrade: Power Tools, which you can apply to drills and other motor tools to increase their power at a cost of Electric Charge

--Supreme Pinky has a new 2nd phase...
+-Supreme Pinky has a new 2nd phase... phase one has been weakened to an extent.

 -New theme for Cirno